rubyu/wok/readme.markdown

 ### Built-in variables

 All the variables in the following list can be reassinged, but you should be aware of this.
-If you substitute new Codec to CD inside of an Iterator of Row, the change would not reflect to the Iterator.
+If you substitute new Codec instance to CD inside of an Iterator of Row, the change would not reflect to the Iterator.
 This is the only limitation to the reassginment of built-in valiables.

 | Name | Type | Default Value |
 |------|------|---------------|